article November 18, 2025

 Brown argues this is “the most important moment in U.S. payments since 1913,” fundamentally disaggregating functions bundled since the Federal Reserve’s creation.

-• UCC Article 12: Creates “controllable electronic records” where controlling a private key equals ownership — similar to possessing physical cash
+Creates “controllable electronic records” where controlling a private key equals ownership—similar to possessing physical cash.
+This legal innovation recognizes that blockchain-based assets represent actual ownership, not just ledger entries.

-• GENIUS Act: Establishes federal framework for payment stablecoins as distinct financial instruments, requiring high-quality reserves and regular audits
+The GENIUS Act establishes a federal framework for payment stablecoins as distinct financial instruments, requiring high-quality reserves and regular audits.
+This creates legal clarity for stablecoins as ownership instruments.

-• Regulatory Guidance: OCC, Federal Reserve, and FDIC clarified that banks can custody digital assets and issue deposit tokens on blockchain
+OCC, Federal Reserve, and FDIC clarified that banks can custody digital assets and issue deposit tokens on blockchain.
+This guidance enables banks to participate in the new ownership model.

 Banks currently pocket approximately $600 billion annually from the convenience premium on deposits.
 This revenue stream becomes “suddenly contestable” once stablecoins and deposit tokens fully operate.